alextac98/3dPrinter-Configs/README.md

 ## Flashing Firmware

+The best way to flash firmware is to follow the instructions here: https://canbus.esoterical.online/

 ## Development Instructions

 Docker can be used to validate configurations before they are pushed to the representative printer.
 To do so, follow the instructions below: